 - With a fully-charged Battery Pack LP-E6N, continuous Live View shooting is possible for approx. 2 hr.
-30 min. at room temperature (23°C / 73°F). - In the <SCN: 图> mode, Live View shooting is not possible. - In the <SCN: 2 \> modes and - When the flash is recycling, "BUSY" is displayed on the LCD monitor, and you cannot view the subject.
+30 min. at room temperature (23°C / 73°F). - In the <SCN: 图> mode, Live View shooting is not possible. - In the <SCN: 2 > modes and <Q: Con the two the shooting range will be smaller. - When the flash is recycling, "BUSY" is displayed on the LCD monitor, and you cannot view the subject.
 Also, the continuous shooting speed will decrease. - Do not point the camera toward an intense light source, such as the sun or an intense artificial light source.
 Doing so may damage the image sensor or the camera's internal components.